CMSgov/bluebutton-site-static/_posts/2018-04-01-Installing-a-Nodejs-client-application.md

 vi serverAuth.js
 ```

-Replace the items wrapped with "<>" with the respective data you took from your application registration.
+Replace the items wrapped with "<>" with the relevant data you took from your application registration.
-for example if your application Client Id was *ABCDEF12345* you would replace "<enter client id here>"
+For example, if your application Client ID was *ABCDEF12345* you would replace "<enter client id here>"
 with "ABCDEF12345".
 ```
 // BlueButton Registered Application Credentials